-Food Processors are one kitchen gadget that has real staying power no matter what type of diet you’re following.
-You can use it to make cauliflower rice, use a time-saving attachment to chop or shred vegetables, or blend up some protein ice cream.
+A food processor is one kitchen gadget that has practical use no matter what type of diet you’re following.
+You can use it to make cauliflower rice, use a time-saving attachment to chop or shred vegetables or blend up some protein ice cream.
 It’s well worth the cupboard space, and Cuisinart makes models ranging from 4-20 cup capacity, so you can choose the right fit for your home.

 With the Instant Pot, gone are the days of playing a dangerous game of Jenga to find a buried appliance.
 Combining your usual staples into an all-in-one appliance, this thing is a slow cooker, pressure cooker, rice cooker, and it will steam and saute your recipes.
-It’s nearly foolproof too because the Instant Pot self regulates temperature based on the setting for a perfect dish.
+It’s nearly foolproof too because the Instant Pot self-regulates temperatures based on the setting for a perfect dish.

-These are our favourite tools, but no doubt you’ve got your own.
+These are our favorite tools, but no doubt you’ve got your own.
 What products are indispensable to your macros success?